Buying A Car

 You must have at least third party insurance that covers your use of the vehicle, whether you own it or not.
 This means you’re covered if you have a collision causing damage or injury to any other person, vehicle, animal or property.
 It doesn’t cover any other costs like repair to your own vehicle.
 For your own vehicle to be covered as well, you’ll need fully comprehensive insurance.

-Become a safer driver and gain potential insurance discounts by completing Pass Plus Cymru.
+Become a safer driver by completing Pass Plus Cymru.

 - Get quotes from individual insurance companies not on comparison sites

 - Try adding a second responsible driver to your policy as a named driver

 - Consider a policy which uses technology to monitor your driving e.g. black box, apps etc.

 - Tell your insurer about changes and special circumstances